sherryrich/heard-it/README.md

 ## Deployment
 * This project was developed using a GitPod workspace.
-The code was commited to Git and pushed to GitHub using the terminal.
+The code was committed to Git and pushed to GitHub using the terminal.

 * Log in to [Heroku](https://id.heroku.com/login) or create an account
 * On the main page click New and Create New App